 Massachusetts on Thursday reported 2,076 new confirmed coronavirus cases and 38 deaths in the last week.
 The Department of Public Health also said Wednesday that 11,236 vaccinations, including booster shots, had been administered in a week.

-The state also reported that 3,223 patients with COVID-19 were in the hospital.
-On Friday, the seven-day percent positivity was 19.90 percent.
+The state reported Thursday that 368 patients were hospitalized with COVID-19.
+The seven-day percent positivity was 4.02 percent.

-Below are charts based on daily and weekly reports from the state that show how Massachusetts is doing in the battle against the coronavirus.
+As of July 11, 2022, the state Department of Public Health releases coronavirus case, death, and hospitalization data once per week, on Thursdays.
+It also releases vaccination data once per week, on Wednesdays.
+Below are charts based on recent reports that show how Massachusetts is doing in the battle against the coronavirus.
 The graphics take a state- and county-level view.
 You can find a town-by-town breakdown here.
 You can also find charts here that lay out how many vaccines have been distributed in Massachusetts, and to whom.

 Peter Bailey-Wells can be reached at firstname.lastname@example.org.
 Follow him on Twitter @pbaileywells.
 Daigo Fujiwara can be reached at email@example.com.
 Follow him on Twitter @DaigoFuji.
 Amanda Kaufman can be reached at firstname.lastname@example.org.
 Follow her on Twitter @amandakauf1.